 10. Name some RDBMS software that uses SQL.

 - MS SQL server

-Answer: A table is a collection of rows and columns which have different attributes stored in it.
+Answer: A database table is a collection of rows and columns that have different attributes stored in it.

 - INNER JOIN